Our stories on the various NDIS budget categories are always popular and the information provided by the NDIS can change.

 Before we get started, if you’d like a refresher on the three budget categories: Core, Capital and Capacity Building supports, then check out NDIS Plan budget categories explained.

 What does Improved Relationships mean in an NDIS Plan?

-Improved Relationships is a budget under Capacity Building in your NDIS Plan.
-The aim of Improved Relationships is to provide funds for specialised assessment and supports where an NDIS participant has complex or unclear behavioural needs.
+Improved Relationships is a budget under Capacity Building in an NDIS Plan.
+The aim of Improved Relationships is to provide funds for specialised assessment and supports where a person has complex or unclear behavioural needs.

 Types of supports covered by Improved Relationships.

-The types of supports covered vary depending on your individual needs but may include:
+The types of supports covered vary depending on individual needs but may include: